-Although life coaching can be a helpful tool when tackling goals and/or transitions of various kinds, not everyone understands what such coaching entails.
+Although life coaching can be a helpful tool when tackling goals and/or transitions of various kinds, not everyone is familiar with what such coaching entails.
 If you’re somewhat uncertain yourself, perhaps this page will provide some clarification.

 If you decide to work with a life coach, you’ll acquire what many of us could really use from time to time: a thinking/planning partner and ally in your corner.
 Depending upon your needs and wishes, your coach

 could help you with such activities as these:

 • Clarifying how you want your life to look instead (if you do want to make some changes)

 • Creating and then working through your plans to make those things happen

 S/he does this through careful listening and focused questions that help you arrive at your own answers and solutions.
 Your coach also holds you accountable for the commitments you make to yourself and, by extension, to your coach.
 Thus, you become not only the architect of the future you envision, but also the “contractor.”

 During that process and to the extent you choose, the two of you focus upon specific actions that will take you to whatever outcome(s) you have in mind.
 Together, you make a powerful team that gets things done, step by step and even—now and then—leap by leap.